paladinarcher/accelerators/.github/ISSUE_TEMPLATE/enabler_story.md

 - [ ]
 - [ ]

-Enabler Description tells what you will do.
+Enabler Description tells what you will do, not usually in User Story format.
 E.g. Record or buy some realistic sounds so we can test them with actual users.
-Acceptance Criteria consists of a concise statement for each part of the story detailing an action that must be taken.
-E.g. Acquire sound samples.
+Acceptance Criteria consist of detailed actions that constitute an acceptance test when completed successfully.
+Format: Given...When...Then...